-The Directors Education and Certification Program is a two-day, intensive, director-level education event for executives, directors, and officers of pre-public and newly public companies.
+The Directors Education and Certification Program is a three-day, intensive, director-level education event for executives, directors, and officers of pre-public and newly public companies.
 The responsibilities of directors and officers in newly public companies is discussed in detail.
 The course is designed to reduce the frequency and severity of shareholder litigation.

 Head Start-Johnson & Johnson Management Fellows Program

 Head Start directors from around the country convene at UCLA Anderson for the Head Start-Johnson & Johnson Management Fellows Program, a two-week, comprehensive management training program taught by UCLA Anderson faculty in the areas of finance, accounting, strategic planning, organizational development, marketing, and operations.